 Common activities which can trigger exercise-induced vasculitis include:

 It is also suspected that there might be a genetic or familial factor causing susceptibility to exercise-induced vasculitis.

 Other forms of cutaneous or systemic vasculitis may be aggravated by exercise but are not primarily due to exercise.
 In these cases, the vasculitis may be due to an underlying disease or condition.
-Capillaritis can be exercise-induced but generally presents with milder clinical features.
+Exercise-induced capillaritis generally presents with milder clinical features.

 As the name implies, exercise-induced vasculitis is typically induced by strenuous muscle activity, particularly during warm and humid weather.
 It is thought that the temperature regulation mechanisms within the calf muscles break down, leading to reduced venous return and blood stasis.
 The end result is inflammation and vascular injury.